All Episodes

 Well, we know that Boehner put his name up.

-Boehner said, hey, I know I'm retired, but I'm gonna raise my hand, I'm nominating Paul Ryan to be president.
+Boehner said, hey, I know I'm retired, but I'm going to raise my hand.

-Ryan say, I don't want it, I don't want any part of it.
+I don't want any part of it.

-Naturally you would say that.
+Naturally, you would say that.

 But where is this coming from?

-Uh in what universe, who in the world, like last night on TV, nobody was talking about this last night on TV.
+In what universe, who in the world, like last night on TV, nobody was talking about this last night on TV.

-They go in there and open a convention, you watch.
+They go in there and open a convention you watch.

-Ryan is the nominee, K6 the VP.
+Ryan is the nominee, Kasich, the VP.

 He's not nuts.